sainyam/sainyam.github.io/content/openings/_index.md

   image: ''
 ---

 Below are some prospective projects for undergraduates, and masters students.
-Please go over these projects and their corresponding prerequisite list. <br>
+Please go over the ongoing projects below.
+If you have an idea for a new project that you want to work with me, you can describe that too. <br>

 In your email to the professor, answer the following questions:<br>